Skip to main content

 • Enable multi-factor authentication (MFA).
 Enabling MFA on all of your accounts adds an extra layer of security beyond just a password by requiring you to also enter a code that’s sent to your mobile phone via text message or through an authentication application to your account.
 Choose to have MFA codes or messages sent to your phone rather than via email (if given a choice).
 Ignore or reject all MFA codes and messages that you weren’t expecting, and then follow the steps in the next bullet.

 • Use biometric verification.
-Some biometric identifiers, like facial scans or fingerprints, are unique to each person and can be harder for fraudsters to replicate.
+Biometric identifiers, like facial scans or fingerprints, are unique to each person and can be harder for fraudsters to replicate.

 • Use identity-theft protection and credit monitoring services.
 These services can warn you of possible data breaches and initiate protective measures.
 If you believe your data has been compromised, consider requesting a credit freeze.
 This might decrease the chances of a bad actor opening fraudulent financial accounts in your name.

 • Report suspicious activity immediately.
+Immediately terminate any communication that makes you start to feel unsafe.
 If you suspect fraudulent activity, contact your financial institution, regulatory authorities and local police or law enforcement (see below) right away to report the issue and initiate security measures.

 Monitoring for New Account Fraud